I Don't Wanna Go On with You Like That

 "I Don't Wanna Go On with You Like That" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
-It is from his twenty-first studio album Reg Strikes Back (1988) and was released as its lead single.
+It is from his twenty-first studio album, Reg Strikes Back (1988), and was released as its lead single by Rocket and MCA Records.
 Upon its release in 1988, the song peaked at number two on the US Billboard Hot 100 in August 1988, becoming John's highest-charting hit of the 1980s in the US.
 The song also became John's eighth number-one on the Billboard Adult Contemporary chart.
 In Canada, the single peaked atop the RPM 100 Singles chart for three weeks, giving John his 13th chart-topper there.
-It became a top ten hit in Austria and Switzerland, and a top 40 hit in nine countries including the UK, where it reached at number 30 on the UK singles chart.
+It became a top-10 hit in Austria and Switzerland, and a top-40 hit in nine countries including the UK, where it reached at number 30 on the UK singles chart.